 Shephali is trained in Indian classical music & apart from her Indo-Western repertoire, is renowned internationally for her performance of traditional Urdu poetry in a distinct and much-loved style.
 Some highlights of this traditional repertoire are the Urdu Language Academy in Bhopal, Metaphor Lit fest in Lucknow, Nehru Centre in London, SOAS & Waterman’s Arts Centre UK.
 In December 2022, she conducted a concert tour in India culminating in the international Urdu festival, Jashn-e-Rekhta in New Delhi.

 Shephali has always addressed urgent world issues like world peace, human rights & climate change.
 Her earliest performances were on the streets of New Delhi, at various people’s rallies in support of minority rights and communal harmony.
-Some past highlights of her community-based concerts in UK are her collaborative concerts with Syrian refugees in Colchester Refugee Centre; commemorating world refugee day at The United Reform church in Southend on Sea; and a recent concert at Pimlott Foundation, Colchester to raise funds for Red Cross in Ukraine.
+Some past highlights of her community-based concerts in UK are her collaborative concerts with Syrian refugees in Essex, fund-raiser for Red Cross in Ukraine & creative-writing workshop with members of 'Freedom from Turture' in London.
 She has recently created the ‘Hello World - Refugee music project’ with support from the Essex County Council.